casper-ecosystem/cep-78-enhanced-nft/client/mint_session/README.md

-# Session code for minting
+# Session code for Minting using the Mint Entry Point

 Utility session code for interacting with the `mint` entry point present on the enhanced NFT contract.
 The session code retrieves the read only reference and inserts the reference under the executing `Account`s `NamedKeys`.